Mimikaymint/Team_Berlin/Flu_Shot/Data/Sprint 1/Labels.md

 There are two target variables:

-- h1n1_vaccine: Whether respondent received H1N1 flu vaccine.
+- `h1n1_vaccine`: Whether respondent received H1N1 flu vaccine.

-- seasonal_vaccine: Whether respondent received seasonal flu vaccine.
+- `seasonal_vaccine`: Whether respondent received seasonal flu vaccine.

 - Both are binary variables: 0 = No; 1 = Yes.
 Some respondents didn't get either vaccine, others got only one, and some got both.
 This is formulated as a multilabel (and not multiclass) problem.

-### The features in this dataset
+### Features in this dataset

 You are provided a dataset with 36 columns.
-The first column respondent_id is a unique and random identifier.
+The first column `respondent_id`is a unique and random identifier.
 The remaining 35 features are described below.

-- For all binary variables: 0 = No; 1 = Yes.
+For all binary variables: 0 = No; 1 = Yes.

 - h1n1_concern : Level of concern about the H1N1 flu.
   - 0 = Not at all concerned;